Sign an imageEstimated reading time: 7 minutes

 Delete trust data

-If an Administrator wants to delete a DTR repository that contains Trust metadata, they will be prompted to delete the trust metadata first before the repository can be removed.
+If an administrator wants to delete a DTR repository that contains trust metadata, they will be prompted to delete the trust metadata first before removing the repository.

-To delete trust metadata we need to use the Notary CLI.
-For information on how to download and configure the Notary CLI head here
+To delete trust metadata, you need to use the Notary CLI.
+For information on how to download and configure the Notary CLI see Configuring the Notary client

 $ notary delete dtr.example.com/prod/nginx --remote Deleting trust data for repository dtr.example.com/prod/nginx Enter username: admin Enter password: Successfully deleted local and remote trust data for repository dtr.example.com/prod/nginx